Microscope Crew

 Wet Mount

-Normally wet mount slides are used to observe living organisms.
+Normally wet mount slides, a type of microscope slides, are used to observe living organisms.
 Water is necessary for this process.
 Wet mount slides are frequently used in laboratories for examination and observation of samples.

 Material: Clean slide, Specimen, Dropper, Water, Coverslip, and Tissue paper.